 Knowing how to create and disseminate content is a good thing, but it is also important to know how to measure its impact in order to improve future content production.
 Knowing that a certain type of content works better in one particular market than another allows you to optimize your content strategy to best meet the expectations and needs of your target audience.

 In order to meet these challenges while preserving the brand's image and optimizing its sales, you need to have perfect control and management of your visual content and all its variations.
 How can this be achieved?

 The good news is that there is a solution, Digital Asset Management - DAM for short - which allows you to manage this avalanche of content without any risk to brand consistency and at the same time improve sales performance.

 Digital Asset Management (DAM) enables a company to group together all its marketing assets, i.e. its graphic content (photos, videos, presentations, etc.) in one place for internal or external use.
 The DAM manages and stores the company's digital assets and enables each employee to access the content they require.

 In the case of retail, and particularly specialized retail, there is a clear benefit from DAM.
 As we know, the choice of visuals is crucial for sales performance.
 Being able to push a specific visual with DAM is the best way to develop sales and margins using increased personalization.
-And for further enhancement of the customer experience, the retailer can, in addition to the DAM, opt for a DXM (Digital eXperience Management) module.
+And for further enhancement of the customer experience, the retailer can, in addition to the DAM, opt for a Media Delivery and Digital Experience module.
 This kind of module offers personalized content adapted to customers and browsing contexts, and also makes it possible to measure/monitor the success of particular content so as to expand the use of the content most likely to convert into sales.
-Many major retailers are now adding a digital experience management strategy, DXM, to their DAM.
+Many major retailers are now adding a digital experience management strategy, Media Delivery and Digital Experience to their DAM.